Extra (American TV program): Production

 Extra employs a staff of about 150 people, consisting of hosts and correspondents presenting story packages, and editors, producers, library staff and film crews who produce and compile the program.
-The program is taped at Universal Studios Hollywood each Monday through Friday from 10:00 a.m. to 4:00 p.m.
-Pacific Time Zone, and is taped before a live audience, allowing fans to interact with the show's hosts and see live appearances from actors, musicians, athletes and newsmakers interviewed at the theme park for the program.
-Extra also takes a unique approach in keeping its viewers in the loop by taking them on coast-to-coast trips each edition, from Hollywood to Planet Hollywood in Las Vegas to its studio at the H&M Times Square store in New York City.
-The program won its first Emmy Award in 2014, tying with Entertainment Tonight for "Best Entertainment News Program".
+From 2013 until 2019, the program was taped at Universal Studios Hollywood each Monday through Friday from 10:00 a.m. to 4:00 p.m.
+Pacific Time Zone, and taped before a live audience, allowing fans to interact with the show's hosts and see live appearances from actors, musicians, athletes and newsmakers interviewed at the theme park for the program.
+Extra also used a live audience on coast-to-coast trips each edition, from Hollywood to Planet Hollywood in Las Vegas to its studio at the H&M Times Square store in New York City.
+The program won its first Daytime Emmy Award in 2014, tying with Entertainment Tonight for Outstanding Entertainment News Program.

-On July 8, 2025, Theresa Coffino announced that she is leaving Extra after 26 years with the TV program.
+On July 8, 2025, executive producer Theresa Coffino announced that she was leaving Extra after 26 years with the program.

 International carriage

-Only the weekday editions of the program are broadcast outside the U.S.; the 44-minute weekend edition is only distributed domestically.
+Only the weekday editions of the program are broadcast outside the United States; the 44-minute weekend edition is only distributed domestically.